monadicus/kroy/README.md

 # kroy ⤚  Prolog IRC bot for MONADIC.US

-Big thanks to dmile's for his work on Yesbot.
+Big thanks to eazar001's for his work on Yesbot.
 Really makes a difference when hackers share great code.
 This project hopes to support Yesbot.

 ## Description